O1 visa

 Compromisers that misquote this partial verse want us to believe that Christians are commanded to “live peaceable with all men.”
 But that is a false teaching.

-Their intent is to either persuade us from obeying the Lord’s command to engage in apologetics (1 Pet 3:15) and to earnestly contend for the faith (Jed 3).
+Their intent is to either persuade us from obeying the Lord’s command to engage in apologetics (1 Pet 3:15) and to earnestly contend for the faith (Jude 3).
 Or to silence sheepdogs, or watchmen on the wall, or to tame the lions, or dodge discernment.

 Sure, the Christian’s aim should be a peacemaker.
 But that’s not a one size fits all shotgun blast with bird shot.
 We must utilize the disciplines of target acquisition and shot placement when applying this “live peaceably with all men” partial verse.